fbpx

 Liminal Film Tour

-Indiana Humanities is hosting a multi-city film tour for the brand new film, Liminal: Indiana in the Anthropocene.
+Indiana Humanities hosted a multi-city film tour for the brand new film, Liminal: Indiana in the Anthropocene.

 Learn more and watch the trailer